dgloriaweb/dgloriaweb/README.md

 ### Hello, You!
 Meet me!

 ### About me:
-I'm a self-taught php developer with 20 years' executive assistant and office management background.
-I felt, my job as an administrator didn't exploit my talents, and my curiosity always carried me towards problem solving.
-I wrote my first code at age 13, on a Commodore VC20, (or plus4, can't remember) in BASIC, I used a for loop to paint the screen red.
-It was mesmerising.
-I started to work full time as a PHP dev in 2018, however I first met PHP in 2006 and since he was cheap and easy to handle, it was love at first site.
-However I hate frameworks, currently I am updating my knowledge in Laravel 7, but keep an eye on Javascript frameworks, see how it goes.
-I've got 4-5 projects in my cupboard waiting to be born, and come up with new ones every now and then.
-I currently work as a freelancer, and start my new job in the UK in September 2020.
-I never had people around me who knew to code, so I'm very happy that coder communities are all over the place, and happy to help.
-I will one day join as soon as I end being a rookie.
+I enjoy coding and learning new technology.
+I used to work as an office assistant for nearly 20 years, then I started to work as a self-taught programmer, however I started coding at age 13 with BASIC.
+My strength is always thinking ahead, trying to come up with solutions that save time and reduce errors, and improving my skills day to day.
+I like to take a walk at lunchbreaks, I love cycling, hiking, swimming, playing music, and I'm a volunteer at Greensand Trust.
+I have settled status in the UK as EU citizen, I stay for good.
+I drive and I own a car.

 ### Strengths: